Does Kratom Interact With Promethazine?

 - Weight loss

-While kratom addiction is possible, it is not as dangerous as opioid addictions.
+While kratom addiction is possible, it is not as dangerous as opioid addiction.
 If you watch for signs of addiction and use kratom responsibly (take breaks and only use it when necessary), you should be able to avoid it.

 As we mentioned, strains have a role in the overall effects.
 In general, all kratom is energizing in low doses and sedating in larger amounts, but the strain determines how extreme these effects are due to the different alkaloid contents.
 Here’s a look at the categories.